openrasta/openrasta-core/src/OpenRasta.Benchmarks/README.md

 ### To run

-Build the OpenRastaDemo.Benchmark project in Release mode
+Build the OpenRastaDemo.Benchmark project in Release mode `dotnet build -c Release`

 Go to the bin/Release/netcoreapp2.1 folder